Created by Fredric Brown

-HENRY SMITH was probably the most developed of Brown's detective series characters whose family name wasn't Hunter.
+HENRY SMITH was probably the most developed of Fredric Brown‘s detective series in which the characters’ family name wasn’t Hunter.

-Not that Brown developed him much, although perhaps that might have been the point.
-Because Henry was a relatively generic guy, just an ordinary working stiff who just happened to be a whiz-bang salesman for the Phalanx Insurance Company.
-It just so happened that he was also a shrewd and savvy sleuth with a keen eye for chicanery and shenanigans.
-The consummate company man, he managed to crack cases -- and somehow still sell insurance policies -- in half a dozen short stories in various pulps in the forties, and one outlier in the early sixties.
+Not that Brown developed poor Henry much, although perhaps that might have actually been the point.
+Because Henry was a relatively generic guy, just an ordinary working stiff who just happened to be a whiz-bang salesman for the Phalanx Insurance Company, and a pretty shrewd and savvy sleuth as well, with a keen eye for chicanery and shenanigans.
+The consummate company man, he managed to crack cases — and still sell insurance policies — in half a dozen short stories in various pulps in the forties, with one outlier in the early sixties.

 Brown, of course, was one of the most versatile and beloved writers who came up through the pulps, pounding out his own peculiar blend of hard-boiled mystery, paradoxical sf, short fantasy and black comedy-sometimes all in the same story.